 Most students fulfill the WR 1 requirement by taking PWR 1, a first-year, four-unit course centered on analysis and research-based arguments.
 Other ways to fulfill the WR 1 requirement include the following:

-- ITALIC, SIMILE, SLE.
-Those students enrolled in one of the three Integrated Learning Environments (Immersion in the Arts: Living in Culture, Science in the Making Integrated Learning Environment, or Structured Liberal Education) use their associated writing instruction to fulfill their WR 1 requirement.
+- ITALIC, SLE.
+Those students enrolled in an Integrated Learning Environment (Immersion in the Arts: Living in Culture or Structured Liberal Education) use their associated writing instruction to fulfill their WR 1 requirement.

 - Education as Self-Fashioning (ESF), which fulfills both the Thinking Matters and WR 1 requirements.

 - Transfer Credit: all transfer credit must be approved by the Registrar’s External Credit Evaluation office.